aragon/protocol-backend/packages/server/README.md

 ### Setup

-To work locally, simply go to the root directory, and make sure you have set up a propoer `.env` file following the `.env.sample` file.
+To work locally, simply go to the root directory, and make sure you have set up a proper `.env` file following the `.env.sample` file.
 Once you have done that, spin up a docker container with:
 ```bash
 docker-compose build